Supply Chain Management (SCM)

 SCM3930 SEMINAR/SPECIAL TOPICS (3.00 Credits)

-This course focuses on current and emerging issues in supply chain management.
-Its format and topic will vary,but will include a full day or a half day seminar conducted by one or more industry experts who will address specific supply chain management topics such as customer service,logistics information systems,inventory management,material management, warehousing, purchasing and inventory, , e-commerce, global trade, order processing, physical distribution, transportation,import- export compliance, or other supply chain management issues.
+This course addresses current and emerging issues in supply chain management through seminars led by industry experts.
+Students will analyze and discuss topics such as customer service,logistics information systems, inventory management, and global trade, applying this knowledge to stay updated on the latest industry trends. physical distribution, transportation,import- export compliance, or other supply chain management issues.
 Specific requirements will vary based on topic assignments.

 Total Contact Hrs: 48.00